abraaonascimento/1_Hour_Geopandas_Training/README.md

     1. Set up environment
     2. Read geospatial data
     3. Plot, manipulate and execute geospatial operations
-    4. Salve your geospatial data
+    4. Save your geospatial data
     5. Mention

 ### Link to virtual enviroment to test and run the code